zhan3870/MSI-processing/denoise/README.md

 # Image Denoising Script

-This Python script performs image denoising on large TIFF images using a pre-trained TensorFlow model from N2N denoising.
+This Python script performs image denoising on large TIFF images using a pre-trained TensorFlow model from [Noise2Noise denoising](https://github.com/ND-HowardGroup/Instant-Image-Denoising).
 It splits the input image into smaller patches, processes each patch using the model, and then stitches the denoised patches back together to produce a final output image.

 ## Table of Contents